manojdobbala/Javascript-Tutorials/README.md

 });
 </pre>
 <p>This code would make up the entirety of our JavaScript file for this module.
 Nothing should be declared outside of a single define call.
 If this code was saved in my/utils.js, this module would be defined as the module “my/utils”.</p>

 <h4>Backbone</h4>
 <p>Backbone.js gives structure to web applications by providing models with key-value binding and custom events, <ul><li>collections with a rich API of enumerable functions</li><li> views with declarative event handling </li> <li>connects it all to your existing API over a RESTful JSON interface </li></P>
+<pre>Detailed content of backbone model,event and view coming up....</pre>

+<h4>Marionette</h4>
+<p>Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.
+It is a collection of common design and implementation patterns found in applications.</p>
+<pre>Detailed content coming up....</pre>

+<h4>jquery underscore </h4>
+<p>for data manipulation : Underscore provides 80-odd functions that support both the usual functional suspects: map, select, invoke — as well as more specialized helpers: function binding, JavaScript templating, deep equality testing, and so on.
+It delegates to built-in functions, if present, so modern browsers will use the native implementations of forEach, map, reduce, filter, every, some and indexOf.</p>
+<pre>Detailed content coming up....</pre>

+<h4>Grunt </h4>
+<p>It’s a task runner, features: helps in Work in as small chunks of CSS and JavaScript, Compress your CSS and minify your JavaScript, Optimize your images</p>
+<pre>Detailed content coming up....</pre>